Berlin School of Creative Leadership

 Michael began his career in 1968 as copywriter for Young & Rubicam, Frankfurt.
 In 1972, then Creative Director at Ogilvy & Mather Frankfurt, Michael left with colleague Creative Director Walter Lürzer to start TBWA in Frankfurt.
 In 1975 Michael and Walter set up Lürzer, Conrad, subsequently winning "Agency of the Year" and several "Campaign of the Year" awards.
 In 1980 the agency merged with Leo Burnett Germany, continuing its growth and creative success.

 When Walter Lürzer retired in 1982 to launch "Lürzer's Archive", Lürzer, Conrad was renamed Michael Conrad & Leo Burnett.
-In 1986 Michael moved to Chicago to become President and Chief Creative Officer of Leo Burnett International, which included creative leadership on global accounts like Marlboro.
+In 1986 Michael moved to Chicago as President and Chief Creative Officer of Leo Burnett International, which included creative leadership on global accounts like Marlboro and eventually became Vice Chairman and Chief Creative Officer of Leo Burnett Worldwide.

-In 1996 he became Vice Chairman and Chief Creative Officer Leo Burnett Worldwide.
-Michael presided over many juries of international advertising festivals, including "Cannes", "AdFest", "Clio" and "Golden Drum".
-He serves as Dean of the Roger Hatchuel Lions Academy and is Honorary Member of ADC Switzerland, ADC*Europe and ADC Germany.
+Michael presided over many juries of international advertising festivals, including "Cannes" and "Clio" and is member of Great Britain's D&AD as well as honorary member of the Art Director Clubs of Switzerland, Germany and Europe.
 In 2002 German business daily "Handelsblatt" and "Wirtschaftswoche" magazine inducted him into the German Advertising "Hall of Fame".